Ronit-06/Task-Management-API/README.md

       ```

     - Set up environment variables:
-      - Create a .env file in the root directory and add the following:
+      - Create a .env.development.local file in the root directory and add the following:

       ```
       PORT=4000